thinktomorrow/chief/docs/nav.md

 The url of the navigation item is the index admin route of the model.
 This is currently fixed and not configurable.
 Note that only models that have an _index_ route will be shown as link.
 Other ones, such as static fragments, won't be added automatically in the navigation.

-The label of the navigation can be set via the models' adminLabel method.
-Provide a *nav_label* value to control the navigation link label.
+The label of the navigation can be set via the models' adminConfig.
+Provide a *navTitle* value to control the navigation link label.

 ## Customising the navigation
 If you'd more control beyond the basic options, you can customize the navigation view by exporting it to your application.